awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/component-recipe-reference.md

 After the AWS IoT Greengrass Core software selects a manifest that matches the core device, it does the following to identify the lifecycle steps to use:
 + If the selected manifest defines a lifecycle, the core device uses that lifecycle\.
 + If the selected manifest doesn't define a lifecycle, the core device uses the global lifecycle\.
 The core device does the following to identify which sections of the global lifecycle to use:
-  + If the manifest defines selection keys, the core device uses the sections of the global lifecycle that have the manifest's selection keys\.
+  + If the manifest defines selection keys, the core device uses the sections of the global lifecycle that contain the manifest's selection keys\.
   + If the manifest doesn't define selection keys, the core device uses the sections of the global lifecycle that don't have selection keys\.
 This behavior is equivalent to a manifest that defines the `all` selection\.

 **Important**  <a name="recipe-core-device-manifest-requirement"></a>